 Aside from the visa application process, your employees should also be aware that they’re eligible to obtain permanent residence status after living in Tunisia for five years as a temporary resident.

 If your company is undertaking an international expansion, Globalization Partners can help.
-Contact us today to learn more about how our Global Expansion Platform™ can help you employ talented workers in Tunisia and stay compliant from day one.
+Contact us today to learn more about how our Global Expansion solution can help you expand to Tunisia and stay compliant from day one.